twitchax/lucidity/README.md

 to build and run your code in a container.
 The easiest way is a simple docker container that runs the control node, and the application node.
 Your entry point would look something like this.

-> NOTE: Due to UDP issues on fly.io, the "automatic" fly.io setup feature does not work, but will be enabled when I get the issues
-> resolved.

 ```bash
 #!bin/bash